<meta keywords />

 Vinegar + a few drops of neutral detergent

-Stoves, range hoods and vertical surfaces
+Stoves, range hoods, and vertical surfaces

-The detergent improves the breakdown and removal of grease
+Detergent improves the breakdown and removal of grease

-Avoid excess detergent so as not to create residues
+Avoid excess detergent to not generate residues

 Surface finishing